Do you know how to pronounce the word “data”?

-Here’s how data is pronounced:
+Here’s how data is generally pronounced:

 “Day-tuh” is the correct way to pronounce data.
 This pronunciation applies to both American and British English.
 Most American English and British English speakers say “day-tuh” but European speakers tend to say “dah-tuh” – which is incorrect.

 If you want to hear how it’s pronounced, just click play on the audio clip below!

 Here’s an audio recording of the data pronunciation:

 - The first syllable is pronounced like “day”.